timperrett/sbt-dustjs/README.markdown

 </code></pre>

 With the plugin added, you just need to place your dust templates in src/main/dust and then invoke <code>dust</code> from the SBT 11.x shell.
+Likewise, any call to <code>compile</compile> should also trigger altered dust templates to be recompiled.

+If you want to publish the dust templates to somewhere other than the default managed resource file location, do something like this in your build.sbt file:

+<pre><code>
+(resourceManaged in (Compile, DustKeys.dust)) <<= (sourceDirectory in Compile){
+    _ / "resources" / "www" / "js" / "templates"
+}

+</code></pre>